inbravo/travel/june-2019/README.md

 * Tighten your spare fuel can with carrier
 * Take small pauses every 1-2 hours to cool down
 * Stay friendly with everyone, you encounter while riding
+* Remember the cold starting your motorcycle every morning
 * Water and food is the key to health, drink and eat wisely
 * Honk on every turn and never drive in wrong lane, on hills
 * Prepaid connections don't work in J&K. Best is BSNL postpaid